realmq/realmq-website/content/docs/web-sdk/index.md

 ### Subscribe to a channel

-After subscribing to a channel you will receive all realtime messages published to that channel.
+After subscribing to a channel you will receive all messages published to that channel.

 ```js
 await realmq.rtm.subscribe({